pytorch/glow/docs/Testing.md

 ## Caffe2 and ONNX Models

-The `loader` program loads pre-trained models from protobuf file (either Caffe2 or ONNX).
+The `image-classifier` program loads pre-trained models from protobuf file (either Caffe2 or ONNX).
 These pre-trained models are downloaded via `download_caffe2_models.sh` and `download_onnx_models.sh` scripts located in `utils/`.